2. Getting started with Fastly

-This page is part of Fastly 101, a step-by-step tutorial that shows you how to use Fastly with an example website and domain name.
+This page is part of Introduction to Fastly's CDN, a step-by-step tutorial that shows you how to use Fastly's CDN with an example website and domain name.
 It guides you through the steps of caching and delivering a static website using the Jekyll static site generator, Amazon AWS, and the Fastly CDN.
-For more information, see the introduction.
+For more information, read the introduction.

 Let's get started by creating a Fastly account and logging in to the Fastly web interface.
 We can sign up for a free trial — no credit card information is required.
 After we sign up and verify our account, we'll see the screen shown below.

 Creating a Fastly account and adding configuration settings won't change anything related to our production website.
 Traffic will continue flowing to our S3 bucket until we update our DNS records.